dekuNukem/duckyPad-profile-autoswitcher/README.md

 ## Launch Autoswitcher on Windows Startup

-If you want to launch autoswitcher with Windows, The easiest way is to place a shortcut in the Startup folder:
+The easiest way is to place a shortcut in the Startup folder:

 * Select the autoswitcher app and press `Ctrl+C`.